buldozer5647/EmailDrafter/README.md

 # Email Drafter app

-This repositrory represents my project created for authomated drafts creation using Google API.\
+This repositrory represents my project created for authomated drafts creation using Python and Google API.\
 The Google Cloud project was created with [official guide](https://developers.google.com/docs/api/quickstart/python).\
 In this project I used OOP because it provides a clear and organized structure, class can be reused with different parameters (reusabillity), and simply because I use OOP almost always.